ToniRib/posse_challenges/enumerables_and_procs/README.md

 ## Iteration 1

-Build a method that behaves like the enumarator `any`.
+Build a method that behaves like the enumerator `any`.

 ```rb
 ages = [12, 11, 13, 14, 16, 20]